-- The accountant cannot take the file to his office, work in the file, and later merge changes into the business owner's file unless the client agrees not to work in the file while the accountant has possession of it. - The accountant has access to all transaction activities. - The accountant can access this file at the business owner's office or with a remote Internetassisted program.
-QuickBooks partners with Remote Access by WebEx, but there are several others in the market including LogMeIn or GoToMeeting. - The file can often be too large to send as an attachment in an email.
+- The accountant cannot take the file to his office, work in the file, and later merge changes into the business owner's file unless the client agrees not to work in the file while the accountant has possession of it. - New for QuickBooks 2013-if both the client and accountant are using QuickBooks 2013, the accountant can electronically transfer journal entries to clients.
+The transactions are attached to an email and imported by clicking on the attachment.
+Additionally, such journal transactions are not subject to the Dividing Date restrictions found in the Accountant's Copy file-sharing method. - The accountant has access to all transaction activities. - The accountant can access this file at the business owner's office or with a remote Internetassisted program.
+QuickBooks partners with Remote Access by WebEx, but there are several others in the market, including LogMeIn or GoToMeeting. - The file can often be too large to send as an attachment in an email.

-To open a working copy of the data, select File, Open or Restore Company, Open a Company File from the menu bar.
+To open a working copy of the data from the menu bar, select File, Open or Restore Company and select the Open a Company File option.